Extensor retinaculum of the hand

-The extensor retinaculum (dorsal carpal ligament, or posterior annular ligament) is an anatomical term for the thickened part of the antebrachial fascia that holds the tendons of the extensor muscles in place.
+The extensor retinaculum (dorsal carpal ligament, or posterior annular ligament) is a thickened portion of the antebrachial fascia that holds the tendons of the extensor muscles in place.
 It is located on the back of the forearm, just proximal to the hand.
-It is continuous with the palmar carpal ligament, which is located on the anterior side of the forearm.
+It is continuous with the palmar carpal ligament (which is located on the anterior side of the forearm).

 Structure

 The extensor retinaculum is a strong, fibrous band, extending obliquely downward and medialward across the back of the wrist.
 It consists of part of the deep fascia of the back of the forearm, strengthened by the addition of some transverse fibers.

-The extensor retinaculum is attached laterally to the lateral margin of the radius.
-However, it is not attached to the ulna, as the distance between these two bones varies with supination and pronation of the forearm.
-Instead the medial attachment is to the pisiform bone and triquetral bone.
-Other authors may state the medial attachment of extensor retinaculum with the fifth metacarpal bone and the pisometacarpal ligament.
-The retinaculum is also attached in its passage across the wrist, to the ridges on the dorsal surface of the radius.
+Relations

-There are six separate synovial sheaths run beneath the extensor retinaculum: (1st) abductor pollicis longus and extensor pollicis brevis tendons, (2nd) extensor carpi radialis lungus and brevis tendons, (3rd) extensor pollicis longus tendon, (4th) extensor digitorium communis and extensor indicis proprius tendons, (5th) extensor digiti minimi tendon and (6th) extensor carpi ulnaris tendon.
+There are six separate synovial sheaths run beneath the extensor retinaculum: (1st) abductor pollicis longus and extensor pollicis brevis tendons, (2nd) extensor carpi radialis longus and brevis tendons, (3rd) extensor pollicis longus tendon, (4th) extensor digitorium communis and extensor indicis proprius tendons, (5th) extensor digiti minimi tendon and (6th) extensor carpi ulnaris tendon.

+On the dorsal side of the hand, the palmar carpal ligament corresponds in location and structure to the extensor retinaculum, both being formations of the antebrachial fascia and therefore continuous.
+Consequently, the flexor retinaculum is commonly referred to as the transverse carpal ligament to avoid confusion.